 It goes without saying that there are enough new works, be them sonic or musical, that demonstrate real creativity and artistic sensibility.
 But they are very rare, and mostly go unnoticed, since they don't create as much smoke as the underlings.

-A famous orchestra in Middle-Europe had, years ago, an illuminating essay published on their website explaining that their performance tradition focussed upon interiority and meaninful structure, as distinct from French and Russian traditions which concentrated more on colourful surfaces.
-When they began to feel the pressure to also include Boulez in their series, they removed the essay.
+A well-known orchestra in Middle-Europe had, years ago, an illuminating essay published on their website explaining that their performance tradition focussed upon interiority and meaningful structure, as distinct from French and Russian traditions which concentrated more on colourful surfaces.
+This was not defining an ideological position but a description of a fact, of a tradition, which could do no harm to anybody.
+When the management began to feel the pressure to also include the work of Boulez in their series, and to invite the man also as a conductor, they removed the essay.
 The players of the orchestra did their job with the utmost responsibility, but privately had no qualms to express their dissatisfaction with a 'music' which did not require the best achievements of their performing culture, in which they had invested so many years of careful and extensive work and effort.
 Players of another orchestra which in the sixties specialized in the modernist new, had - according to a study at the time - far more medical and psychological problems than average for the orchestral field.
 Psychosomatic complaints, head aches, depression, insomnia, divorce, digestion problems seem to have been the price to be paid for the 'progressiveness' of the art form.
 Did the publication of the results of the study invoke comments in the discussions which were still raging around modernism at the time?
 No: the ideology should be protected from reality, as ideologies always are.
 Ideology is immune from argument, because it is not based upon reality but upon power, lies and intrigue; 20C history shows how such unreality can create havoc in the world.

 Modernism as an ideology, plus its progenies like postmodernism and all the watery subspecies following in their wake, belong to the last century.
 Young people studying composition, are fed with the conventional, entirely dead ideas, which combines two attractive elements for the young, still uninformed and unformed in musical and intellectual terms: 1) the opportunity to feel 'modern' and 'contemporary' and 'progressive', and 2) the ease with which works can be produced, since it circumvents all the difficult questions of aesthetics, the problems of modernity and the role of the past within this modernity, and the place and meaning of the ongoing performance culture of the musical heritage.
 Combined with the increasingly sophisticated computer technologies, impressionable kids quicky get the idea that 'writing music' is by far not so difficult as it may seem from the outside, and conservatories exploit the situation: the more students, the more subsidies and safeguarding of the salaries.
 So, it is not artistic ideas or content that keeps the nonsense in place, but existential interests across the board.
 Hence, the façade of respectability around the playground.